United States v. One Tyrannosaurus Bataar Skeleton: Judgment

 In October 2012, Prokopi was arrested in relation to the Tyrannosaurus bataar skeleton as well as two other dinosaur skeletons on counts of conspiracy to smuggle illegal goods, possess stolen property, and make false statements, one count of smuggling goods into the United States, and one count of interstate sale and receipt of stolen goods.
 As part of his plea bargain, he agreed to give up all claims to the skeletons.
 As a result of the withdrawal of title to the skeleton, in 2013 the judge dismissed Prokopi's complaint and granted the United States the right to seize the skeleton in order to return it to Mongolia.
 Prokopi was later jailed for three months.
 In May 2013, the United States returned the skeleton to Mongolia, where it was put on display at a pop-up museum in Sukhbaatar Square in the capital, Ulaanbaatar, and then exhibited in Darkhan.

 Legacy

-The case was later cited as precedent for the principle that the government may provide paleontological evidence if a country of origin is obscured.
+The case was later cited as a precedent for the principle that the government may provide paleontological evidence if a country of origin is obscured.
 The case also brought about a discussion in American media regarding the effect of "dinosaur smuggling".

 In 2015, American actor Nicolas Cage returned a Tyrannosaurus bataar skull he had purchased in 2007 (after outbidding Leonardo DiCaprio).
 The skull was purchased from a gallery which has previously sold fossils smuggled by Prokopi.

-In 2018, a book called The Dinosaur Artist: Obsession, Betrayal and the Quest for the Ultimate Trophy by writer Paige Williams covering the background, context, and details of the case was published by Hachette Books.
+In 2018, a book titled The Dinosaur Artist: Obsession, Betrayal and the Quest for the Ultimate Trophy by writer Paige Williams covering the background, context, and details of the case was published by Hachette Books.